clicknium/clicknium-docs/doc/api/python/sap/select_item.md

     &emsp;**locator[Required]**: str | _Locator
         &emsp;&emsp; locator string, the name of one locator in locator store, eg: 'locator.sap.item_q', locator store is sap, locator name is item_q
     &emsp;**item[Required]**: str
-        &emsp;&emsp; item string, set to be selected
+        &emsp;&emsp; item string, the item to be selected &emsp;**locator_variables**: dict
-    &emsp;**locator_variables**: dict
         &emsp;&emsp; locator variables, set to initialize parameters in locator, eg: var_dict = { "row": 1,  "column": 1}, more about variable, please refer to [parametric locator](./doc/automation/parametric_locator.md)
     &emsp;**timeout**: int
-        &emsp;&emsp; timeout for the operation, Unit is second, and default value is 30 seconds.
+        &emsp;&emsp; timeout for the operation, the unit is second, and the default value is 30 seconds.

 **Returns:**
     &emsp;None